StefanopuloZ/Tic-Tac-Toe-Game/readme.md

 ## Technologies

 Vanilla javascript, css and html.
-No back end.
+No back end here.
 Local storage is used for storing data.

 ### Created by Stefan Deak